Defne-A/Project-1-AGAIN/README.md

 1) Download the zip file
 2) Unzip the project
-3) Find the application file labeled Assignment 1 Trial, and click on it.
-This should run the scene.
+3) Go to Assets>Scenes and click on the Planet 959 scene.
-4) ALternatively, go to Assets>Scenes and click on the Robot Scene.
-Then, in the Unity editor, hit build and run under file.
+4) Then, in the Unity editor, hit build and run under file.

 Rendering Pipeline Used:
 Built-In Render Pipeline (BRP)